stancikcom/go-sqlcipher/README.md

 * Print some waring messages like `warning: 'RAND_add' is deprecated: first deprecated in OS X 10.7`

     You can ignore these messages.

+* Do you receive following error on linux ?
+    > ../github.com/xeodou/go-sqlcipher/sqlite3-binding.c:16824:26: fatal error: openssl/rand.h: No such file or directory compilation terminated. then make sure that `libssl-dev` package from linux repository is installed.
+On ubuntu simply use `sudo apt-get install libssl-dev` and retry downloading the package through `go get github.com/xeodou/go-sqlcipher`

 License
 -------